medwatt/UsefulScripts/i3/README.md

 # About

-The default behavior of i3 is to remember a single workspaces across all monitors.
+The default behavior of i3 is to remember a single workspace across all monitors.
 As soon as you shift focus to a workspace on another monitor, i3 forgets the last visited workspace on the previous monitor.
 This script "attempts" to fix this behavior by remembering the last visited workspace on